April 18, 2022

 A deep teeth cleaning can help you get rid of bad breath and promote the healing of gum disease.

-Though deep cleanings do have risks, they are usually minimal and can be managed easily in most cases.
+Though deep cleanings have risks, they are usually minimal and can be managed easily.

 However, it is important to understand possible complications or side effects before going in for the procedure.